-McNulty, a Democrat, was the representative for Arizona's 5th congressional district from 1983 to 1984.
+McNulty was the representative for Arizona’s 5th congressional district and was a Democrat.
+He served from 1983 to 1984.

 McNulty is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills McNulty sponsored and cosponsored.
 See full analysis methodology.